Estádio Cícero de Souza Marques

 Estádio Municipal Cícero de Souza Marques is an association football stadium in Bragança Paulista, São Paulo, Brazil.

+History

 The field is owned by the Municipality of Bragança Paulista, and in concession with Red Bull group, a new stadium was built with the main purpose to host the Red Bull Bragantino matches while the Estádio Nabi Abi Chedid undergoes modifications.
 Total investments exceed the R$ 22 million mark.
+Construction work at Cícero de Souza Marques began in February 2024, and ended in April 2025.

+Bragantino played their first match in the new stadium on 5 May 2025, a 1–0 win over Mirassol; Isidro Pitta scored the club's first goal in the stadium.